UTM Tracking Codes

 The UTM parameters supported in StoreConnect are:

-When a visitor arrives at a StoreConnect site, any UTM parameters present in the URL1 link they use to get to the store are saved against their browser session and will remain there during the checkout process over any number of visits to your store until the checkout is complete or the user restarts their browser.
+When UTM Tracking is enabled, for visitors arriving at a StoreConnect site, any UTM parameters present in the URL1 link they use to get to the store, are saved against their browser session and will remain there during the checkout process over any number of visits to that store until the checkout is complete or the user restarts their browser.

 If the visitor accesses the store again with other UTM parameters, these will be added to their existing ones.
 Thereby building a complete story of how the customer arrived at the purchase of their order.